 Measures to remove the loot and make things harder

-1. Empty your store or premises (including the display window), so looters believe there is nothing to steal.
-It is important that from the outside, it is immediately clear that the store or building is empty.
-If you own a store, also communicate to your customers that no products are available in-store during the closure and direct them to your webshop.
-Do this, for example, on the shop window, with flyers in the display, or on social media.
-Depending on the situation, consider leaving the lights on at night to make it clear that the store is empty.
+1. Empty your premises or store (and display window) so looters assume there is nothing to steal.
+It’s important that they can see at a glance from the outside that the store/premises is empty.
+If you have a retail store, communicate clearly (to your customers) that no products are present in the store during closure and direct them to your webshop.
+Do this through window displays, posters in the storefront, or social media.
+Depending on the situation, consider leaving lights on at night to make it clear that the store is empty.

 2. Store valuable items safely in a secure compartment, a safe, or at an external location.

-3. Remove anything that could be used as a projectile, both inside and outside.
-Think of trash cans, planters, bike racks, patio furniture, and advertising signs.
-Also, remove flammable substances and small fire extinguishers (the latter only if the store is not in use).
+3. Remove all items that could be used as projectiles, both inside and outside.
+This includes trash bins, flower boxes, bike racks, terrace furniture, and advertising signs.
+Also remove flammable materials and small fire extinguishers (the latter only while the store is not in use).

-4. Board up display windows and glass with wooden panels as protection against rioters.
-Coordinate with other stores/businesses on your street to do the same.
-Note, however, that this method is limited in effectiveness when dealing with organized looters.
-Wooden panels block the view, and well-prepared looters can often break through them.
-Secure the wooden panels with screws that are difficult to remove.
+4. Display windows and glass can be protected against rioters with wooden boards.
+Coordinate with other stores/businesses in the street to do the same.
+However, this measure has limited effectiveness against targeted looting.
+Boards prevent looters from seeing that the store is empty, and well-prepared looters will break through them anyway.
+Secure wooden boards with screws that are not easily removed.
 Some looters come prepared with power drills…

 5. Leave (unsecured) interior doors unlocked, as this prevents further damage

-6. Monitor social media to see if your city, street, or premises are being mentioned as a target.
-Social media posts can also help identify potential perpetrators.
+6. Monitor social media to discover if and when your city, street, or premises is mentioned as a target.
+Social media posts can also be used to identify potential perpetrators.

 7. Instruct staff not to comment on social media posts about looting at your premises.